tfeb/tfeb-lisp-tools/README.md

 It is not an error if a module doesn't define a package with its own name when the `use` option is given, but there will be a warning unless `quiet` is also given.

 **`*module-fallback-loaders*`** is a list of function designators which `require-module` will use as fallbacks by default.
-Each entry should be designator for a function of one argument: the module name.
+Each entry should be designator for a function of one positional argument and should accept all the keyword arguments explicitly passed to `require-module`.
 If the function returns true then the module is assumed to be loaded, and its return value will be the first value of `require-module`.
 These functions are called before the function given as the `fallback` argument, if any, and it will only be called if none of them loads the module.

 The initial value of `*module-fallback-loaders*` is `()`.